-Which of the words or phrases in the ISMAPNG 2017 Chapter Statement are significant for you in your life and work?
+Vhich of the words or phrases in the ISMAPNG 2017 Chapter Statement are significant ISMAPNG 2017 Chapter Statement are significant or you in your life and work?

 Whilst Catherine McAuley founded the Sisters of Mercy, neither she nor the Sisters of Mercy have a monopoly on mercy.
 At the heart of the mercy that Catherine and the Sisters of Mercy live and practise, is God's mercy.